 Instead of giving up on your workout or training plan when the weather interferes with your running, try a few of these tips so you can stick with your plan.

 If you have the right gear, you can probably run outside throughout most of the winter.
-Warm layers are the key to running in frigid temps and strong winds.
+Warm layers are the key to running in winter weather like frigid temps and strong winds.
 If it’s icy or snowy, you can try Yaktrax or putting screws in your shoes.
-I like this guide Rachel put together last week explaining how to do that!
+I like this guide Rachel put together explaining how to do that!

 This is also a good time of year to focus on cross-training using indoor workouts: spinning, swimming, using the elliptical, classes at the gym, or home workout videos are all great options.
 Check out this post for some ideas: At Home Workouts for the Running Off-Season

 4. Plan your workouts around the winter weather

 Chances are, it’s not going to snow 7 days a week.
 (At least, let’s hope not!)
 If you check the forecast and see that it might snow one day, plan to run other days that week.
 Also keep in mind that often times the day after it snows is worse than the actual day it snows, if the snow starts to melt and then turns to ice overnight!

 5. Enjoy some extra rest when winter weather is bad

 Taking a few days off from running or working out does not need to derail your entire training plan.
 Even if you miss a few days, you can still easily get back on track.
 Just try not to make a consistent habit of skipping your runs every week due to winter weather!

 Are you an “all or nothing” type of runner?

 What is your favorite way to work out when the conditions outside are dangerous?